 This means that effectively two people are doing the work of one role.
 Not to mention that it can be extremely distracting and frustrating for the people who are pulled in to help.

 3. Team Members Spend Time On Rework, or Waiting On People

 The worst thing your team members can do is redo work that has already been done.
 The second worst is being idle, waiting because someone else hasn’t finished their work yet.
 Both of these acts cause immense frustration within a team and destroy productivity.

 Often these problems can be put down to poor communication.
-If people don’t understand what they need to be doing, or understand when they need to be finished, it’s a big problem.
-If your team is designed in such a way that there is a bottleneck that is always holding things up, then this needs to be addressed too.
+If people don’t understand what they need to be doing, or understand when they need to be finished, this is a big problem.
+If your team is designed in such a way that there is a bottleneck that is always holding things up, then you need to address this too.

-If you notice your team consistently complaining about the performance of one team member, or experiencing emotional outbursts borne of frustration, it’s time to do something about it.
+If you notice your team consistently complaining about the performance of one team member, or experiencing emotional outbursts from frustration, it’s time to do something about it.

 High levels of frustration are damaging and will result in a dramatic loss of productivity and motivation.
 If these team issues go unresolved, you could find yourself with a significant problem as your team doesn’t feel that you’ve tried to address the issue.

 5. You Spend Too Much Time On Damage Control